LuicelZhou/Save_Project/README.md

 ### Description

-This is a project for Save's C++ and SQL ability test.
+This is a project for Save's C++ and SQL test.

 ### Requirements